Aebestach/WeatherDrivenSolarPanel/README.md

 ## Installation
 - The installation process is the same as other mods.
 Just put the WeatherDrivenSolarPanel folder from GameData into the GameData in the game root directory.
 - If you use the Kerbalism version, please copy `Extras\KerbalismSupport\WeatherDrivenSolarPanel.dll` to `GameData\WeatherDrivenSolarPanel\Plugin` and replace it.
-Of course I also provide a weak CPU version for Kerbalism users.

 ## Preview Image & Video
 ![Imgur](https://i.imgur.com/B9q2Rak.jpg)